Please ensure Javascript is enabled for purposes of website accessibility

 ON THIS PAGE

-The Digital Operational Resilience Act ("DORA") is a European Union ("EU") Regulation which entered into force on 16 January 2023 and is aimed at strengthening the operational resilience of the EU's financial services sector against information and communication technology ("ICT") cyber-attacks.
+The Digital Operational Resilience Act (DORA) is a European Union (EU) Regulation which entered into force on 16 January 2023 and is aimed at strengthening the operational resilience of the EU's financial services sector against information and communication technology (ICT) cyber-attacks.

-The purpose of DORA practically, is to ensure business continuity in circumstance of an unexpected disruption by, for example, system downtime as a result of malicious activities by unauthorised threat actors.
+The purpose of DORA is to ensure business continuity in the circumstance of an unexpected disruption by, for example, system downtime as a result of malicious activities by unauthorised threat actors.
 The EU's objective in implementing DORA is to require in-scope firms to put in place measures to withstand, react to, and mitigate against cyber-related disruptions and risk.

 What organisations will DORA apply to?